rodolphe37/electron-react-javascript-boilerplate/README.md

 ---

-# Solution 1: How to use this boilerplate?
+# Solution 1: Use directly this boilerplate?

 ![React/Electron boilerplate](demo.png)